Waukesha parade crash suspect's bail raises questions

 The chief said that police weren't pursuing Brooks before he entered the parade route, but n officer did fire a shot to try to stop him.
 The officer stopped firing because of the danger to others.
 Brooks was not injured.

-Bauer reported from Madison, Wis., and Condon reported from New York.
-Associated Press writers Kathleen Foody in Chicago, Tammy Webber in Fenton, Michigan and Michael Biesecker in Washington contributed.
+Bauer reported from Madison, Wisconsin, and Condon reported from New York.
+Associated Press writers Kathleen Foody in Chicago, Tammy Webber in Fenton, Michigan, and Michael Biesecker in Washington contributed.